chrisclark/blog/content/pages/projects.md

       <img class="pure-img" src="//placehold.it/1440x960/3A89C9/fffff?text=Retentionizer" alt="" title="">
     </a>
     <p>
-    In conjuntion with David Chuszicki.
+    In conjunction with <a href="http://www.davidchudzicki.com/">David Chudzicki</a>.
 Using the techniques in
     <a href="https://marketing.wharton.upenn.edu/files/?whdmsaction=public:main.file&fileID=327">
     How to Project Customer Retention</a> by Fader & Hardie (2006) , & an implementation of those techniques by <a href="https://github.com/jdmaturen">
-    JD Maturen</a>, Retentionizer will visualzie projected retention rates for each cohort and calculate the LTV.
+    JD Maturen</a>, Retentionizer will visualize projected retention rates for each cohort and calculate the LTV. <a href="http://retentionizer.herokuapp.com">Try it!</a>
     </p>
   </div>
 </div>